pgorman/dangerjaunt/dangerjaunt.md

 Henchmen have personal loyalty to a player character.
 They work for a half-share of found treasure.
-Accordingly, they have a characters class, and gain experience.
+Accordingly, they have a character class, and gain experience.

 Henchmen tolerate greater risks than hirelings (but not abuse).
 Each henchman has a loyalty score.